Medical Information for Parents

 We do not administer paracetamol products (except Calpol if pain relief is required and only the dose as stated on the bottle by age of child), aspirin or ibuprofen.

 We are required to have Paediatric Trained First Aiders in school at all times.
-Currently the following staff are trained (In date as of Nov 2020) in excess of the DfE minimum requirements.
+Currently the following staff are trained (Last trained face to face in Nov 2020) in excess of the DfE minimum requirements.

 - Mrs David

 - Miss Grant

 - Miss Reilly

 - Mrs Austin

 Our Lady of Lourdes has a defibrillator with 10 trained members of staff in order to allow us to manage cardiac incidents in school immediately.
 Staff have received training to use the AED (situated in the main School Reception but this device can be used by untrained persons in the event of an emergency).